-We are proud to announce that our doors are open and the first step in our vision is now a reality.
-If you know a Veteran or family member in need in southwest Alabama, call us on 1-866-648-7334 or come by the clinic located at 1156 Springhill Avenue in Mobile, Alabama to learn more and see how we can help.
+Our doors are open!
+The first step in our vision is now a reality.
+If you know a Veteran or family member in need in southwest Alabama, call us on 1-866-648-7334 or come by the clinic located at 1156 Springhill Avenue in Mobile, Alabama to

 The nation’s largest philanthropy dedicated solely to health, the Robert Wood Johnson Foundation (RWJF), has recognized Veterans Recovery Resources for its unique plans to serve Veterans.

 Over 75 leaders from around the country joined Veterans Recovery Resources on Thursday, August 9, 2018 for its inaugural Veteran Peer Support Symposium.

 We are often asked why we started Veterans Recovery Resources.
 If you haven’t deployed yourself or are not a member of a military family, it can be difficult to understand.
 We created a video to help shed light on the challenges suffered by those who